 - 1. Budget your time wisely!
 Typically you will spend 9 hours per module on class activities for this online class.
-For a 3-credit class you are expected to: - review the online lecture notes

-- · complete all assigned readings in the required text - access and review online web resources - submit the online test for each session - homework assignments - dynamic study modules - use of the Study Areain Mastering Microbiology - 2.
-Online sessions will include lecture notes (supplemented with your readings in the required text), images, web resources, activities, homework assignments, and a test to be completed for each module. - 3.
-The activities, besides the homework and tests, are not turned in to the instructor, nor graded.
+For a 3-credit class you are expected to: - review the online lecture notes - complete all assigned readings in the required text - access and review online web resources - submit the online test for each session - 2.
+Online sessions will include lecture notes (supplemented with your readings in the required text), images, web resources, activities, and a test to be completed for each module. - 3.
+The activities are not turned in to the instructor, nor graded.
 However, you are strongly urged to complete the activities to enhance your understanding of the material.
 Choose the activities that relate to the way you like to learn. - 4.
-You should be doing the Dyanmic Study Modules for each chapter prior to taking the tests (however, are not graded). - 5.
+You are encouraged to complete the questions at the end of each chapter.
+Answers to the multiple-choice questions can be found in the back of your textbook.
+All of the answers to the questions can be found under the 'learning activities' folder in each session in the course.
+Although these exercises will not be submitted or graded, they will help you evaluate your understanding of the information in the text. - 5.
 Online tests, although taken a place and time convenient for you, should be treated as a classroom-based examination experience.
 This means you should study prior to taking the examination and refrain from using study and lecture material during the test.
 You are strongly encouraged to use the study outline at the end of each required chapter for your studies. - 6.
 All online tests include multiple-choice, true/false, and matching questions and must be submitted prior to the end of the course.
 Please NOTE: The online tests are timed according to the corresponding number of questions asked.
 The time limit will be clearly posted before you begin testing.
 You may access the test only once.
 Looking through your textbook while taking the test is cheating.
 As an adult learner you must realize that you will ultimately only be cheating yourself! - 7.
-Questions about the course or content should be emailed to the course facilitator, Brenton Pettersson, at SON-
+Questions about the course or content should be emailed to the course facilitator, Brenton Pettersson, at SON-NSG309@URMC.Rochester.edu

-NSG309@URMC.Rochester.edu